MagdalenaKania/weather_forecast/README.md

 ### Technologies:
 * Python 3.7.0
 #### To-do:
 * extension the list of cities
-* providing more informations about weather
+* providing more details about weather